How Habits Form Like Frost

 Guise gives a powerful example.
 People don’t typically wake up fascinated by ALS or dementia.
 But when a loved one suffers or dies from that disease, it creates a push—an emotional shove into advocacy, research, or fundraising.
 Later, the pull might kick in.
 But the initial ignition was pain.

 Deep Life Reflections was definitely a pull interest.
-I had wanted to write a newsletter for some time.
+I had wanted to write essays for some time.

 But perhaps you have habits that are a combination of pull and push.
 Can you see the distinction in your own life?